Beware The Self-Centered

 Pawn

-O haughty king, atop this stately ground,
+O haughty king, you step on stately ground;

 The battle rages on as lines advance;